 -Jesus first sermon was on the Kingdom of Heaven being at hand (Matt.
 4:17)

 -He prayed to Father His Kingdom might come on earth as it is in Heaven (Matt.
 6:9-10)

--He calls us to seek God's Kingdom and His righteousness above all else (Matt.
+-He calls us to seek God's Kingdom and right living above all else (Matt.
 6:32-33)

 His last forty days on earth teaching His disciples about the kingdom of God